 This equation provides the estimated annual energy.
 It does not indicate that all the lights are only on for 1.6 hours per day, or that all lights are on at the same time.
-The variables are defined in Table 61.
+The variables are defined in Table 70.

-Table 61: Lighting constants
+Table 70: Lighting constants for new homes

 Variable Value

-P_L 5 W/m2 (default, lower value selectable)
+PL 5 W/m (default, lower value selectable)

-H{avg} 1.6 hours 21
+Havg 1.6 hours

-An Area of dwelling is defined as the sum of the floor areas of all zones, excluding the garage
+A D Area of dwelling is defined as the sum of the floor areas of all zones, excluding the garage

-The value for P_L is set to the default minimum performance level as specified in NCC 2019.
-If a user wants to install a more efficient lighting system, they should be able to override the default value of 5 W/m2 with a lower value, and this lower value should then be used in the calculation.
+The value for $P_L$ is set to the default minimum performance level as specified in NCC 2019.
+If a user wants to install a more efficient lighting system, they should be able to override the default value of 5 W/m with a lower value, and this lower value should then be used in the calculation.